mjstrobl/WEXEA/README.md

 1. Install from requirements.txt
 2. Download the resources folder from https://github.com/nitishgupta/neural-el and set path to models in src/entity_linker/configs/config.ini
 3. In config/config.json, provide path of latest wiki dump (xml file) and output path.
-4. Since neural-el used models from a tensorflow version with variable names that are not compatible with more recent versions, run src/tf_rename_variables.py with approprite parameters.
+4. Since neural-el used models from a tensorflow version with variable names that are not compatible with more recent versions, run src/tf_rename_variables.py with appropriate parameters.
 5. Make annotate.sh executable: "chmod 755 annotate.sh"
 6. Run annotate.sh with ./annotate.sh